 Building your portfolio should be an iterative process.
 If you regularly revisit each section of these portfolios, you will find that you have new ideas or would like to make refinements based on what you’ve learnt in later courses.
 If you do this thoughtfully and regularly, this will pay off handsomely when you come to prepare your research proposal for assessment.

 There are a number of free online tools that you can use to create this portfolio.
-We’re going to ask the learning community to share and review each other’s portfolio later on in the program, so it’s best to use an online tool rather than saving a file to your computer.
+We’re going to ask the learning community to share and review each other’s portfolios later on in the program, so it’s best to use an online tool rather than save a file to your computer.